FernandaAmaral/virtualBackground/README.md

 python app.py
 ```

-Run the application with example image
+Run the application with an example image
 ```
 python virtualBg.py
 ```